CentralLaserFacility/intensity-map-poc/requirements/_CLF_Uno_POC.md

 - A 'Profile-Graph-Settings' panel that configures the graph displays below and to the left of the image.
 - A button to bring up a panel that configures the settings of the current Source, including the camera's gain and exposure time.
 - A button to bring up a modal dialog that lets you save the current image as a disk file.
+- Miscellaneous elements, such as a display of the current fps, whether we're in Pause/Play mode, maximum intensity value.

 Generally speaking, when you hover over something a useful tooltip pops up.
 - When you hover over the image, the tooltip shows the X-Y position (in terms of Source pixel indeces) and the un-normalised intensity value.
 - When you hover over a button, the tooltip provides a brief explanation of what will happen if you click.
 - When you hover over a UI element that is disabled (greyed-out) the tooltip explains why that feature is not available.
 For example if the Source Settings button is greyed out because that Panel is already active, the tooltip will mention that.

 Tooltip details tbd.

 Of course, if there's no mouse (as would be the case when the Viewer is running on a Tablet) we presumably can't have tooltips. *Hmm, would there be a way of dragging a little 'puck' over the UI, on a topmost 'adorner layer', which would bring up a tooltip-like visual when you hover over something ?
 Seems like that should be possible, although I've never seen it done.*

 Keyboard shortuts will be provided for common actions, tbd.
+For example, zoom-out-completely ; play/pause.

 We might also make use of the mouse wheel for making certain adjustments, possibly in conjunction with the Shift and Ctrl keys.
-Details tbd, but the scroll wheel will be very handly for zooming in and out of the image, and also might provide a very convenient way to tweak the 'max intensity value' that we'll describe later.
+Details tbd, but the scroll wheel will be very handly for zooming in and out of the image, and also might provide a very convenient way to tweak the 'max intensity value' for image normalisation that we'll describe later.

 We'll now describe the details of how this works.